Educational workshops for middle and high school students

 Historical period: 20th century.

-Materials: Comic strips, photographs, propaganda posters, video excerpts.
+Supports: Comic strips, photographs, propaganda posters, video clips.

-Main activities: Work by group on archival documents, production of a comic strip.
+Main activities: Group work on archival documents, creation of a comic strip.

 IMAGES of AUSCHWITZ – CNRD

-The photographs taken by the Allies during the discovery of the concentration camps largely contributed to creating a false representation of the Shoah.
-But the analysis of the photographs taken by the SS at Auschwitz in 1944 allows us to grasp, provided we question them, the history and the representations of this place which has become central in the history of the genocide of the Jews.
-During the workshop, students will be led to work on various visual and textual archives, to reflect on the relationship with images and to exercise their critical thinking.
+The photographs taken by the Allies during the discovery of the concentration camps largely contributed to creating a false representation of the Holocaust.
+But the analysis of the pictures taken by the SS at Auschwitz in 1944 allows us to grasp, provided we question them, the history and representations of this place that has become central to the history of the genocide of the Jews.
+During the workshop, students will work on various visual and textual archives, reflect on their relationship with images and exercise critical thinking skills.

-Themes: Auschwitz complex, deportation, dehumanization, trials, testimonies, memoirs.
+Themes: Auschwitz complex, deportation, dehumanization, trial, testimonies, memoirs.

 Historical periods: World War II, history of the present time.